aldavigdis/iceland_gem/README.md

 k = Kennitala.new('010130-2989')
 # => #<Kennitala:0x007fe35d041bc0 @value="0101302989">

-# Invalid strings are rejected
+# Invalid strings are rejected with an argument error
 f = Kennitala.new('010130-2979')
 # ArgumentError: Kennitala is invalid

+# If no kennitala string is specified, a random one will be generated
+r = Kennitala.new
+# => #<Kennitala:0x007fc589339f18 @value="2009155509">

 # Retrieve the kennitala as a string.
 # This is a sanitized string, without any non-numeric characters.